PhilboBaggins/assorted-pcbs/ATX power supply breakout (4 pin)/README.md

 The schematic, board layout and bill of materials can be viewed [here](https://upverter.com/Trebuchetindustries/455794e1972b6737/ATX-power-supply-breakout-4-pin/).
 Exports from Upverter are [available in a subdirectory](./Upverter%20exports).

+## TODO

+* [ ] Find a SATA power connector and add a foot print for it to the board as an alternative to the Molex power connector

 ## Licence

 Copyright © 2018 Phil Baldwin